Established 1989. Newfound Friends. Reg. Charity No. 1163201

 Newfoundland dogs have been the St. Bernards of the sea for hundreds of years and now they are helping to make lifesaving fun for the next generation of lifeguards.

-Each week a group of magnificent 14 stone Newfoundlands, the canine members of the Newfound Friends Society, arrive at the Cotswold Water Park to help Rookie lifeguards with their rigorous training exercises.
+Each week a group of magnificent 14 stone Newfoundlands, the canine members of the Newfound Friends Society, arrive at a lake in the Cotswolds to hone their lifesaving skills along with their human lifeguard companions.
 The dogs are so enthusiastic about the training that it certainly rubs off on the young trainees.

 The Newfound Friends are an impressive sight when in the water and their water safety and rescue skills have gained them an influential supporter.

 Olympic swimming medalist, Sharron Davies was so impressed with the dogs that she has become patron of the society.
 The former swimming champion explains that Newfoundlands are really happy when in the water.
 “They just love the water, first and foremost”, Sharron says, “they have a unique swimming action that enables them to glide along effortlessly, surging and pushing through the water using all four legs.”

 But how do these hairy kings of the water with their thick fur coats manage to swim so well?

 Their fur actually helps, it's oily which helps to make the dogs bouyant and they have two layers of coat which provides insulation to keep them warm in the water.
 But the Newfoundlands most exceptional swimming aid is the fact that they have flaps of skin between their toes on all four feet, effectively giving them webbed feet which make excellent paddles.

 The Royal Life Saving Society has honoured the dogs for their lifesaving skills and promotion of water safety.
 The dogs of Newfound Friends are the only dogs ever to attain such awards of commendation from the society.